domusmax1ma/generate-translation-vscode/README.md

 - `ng-translation-generator.path`: Path to find your i18n files.
 - `ng-translation-generator.sort`: Sort object after inserting translation.
 - `ng-translation-generator.replaceOnTranslate`: Replace the selected text in HTML files after generating a translation string.
-- `ng-translation-generator.templateHtmlToReplace`: Template HTML to replace the selected text after generating a translation string. \n The string i18n will be replaced by the chosen key.
+- `ng-translation-generator.templateHtmlToReplace`: Template HTML to replace the selected text after generating a translation string.
+The string i18n will be replaced by the chosen key.
 - `ng-translation-generator.flatFormat`: Generate json with flatten keys.
 - `ng-translation-generator.convertCaseToPascal`: Force every new key into PascalCase format.